Merry and *Bright*: Your Guide to the Best LA Tree Lightings

 Hermosa Beach Tree Lighting

 Surfs up and Christmas is here!
-The lighting of the Hermosa Beach Holiday Tree features holiday carolers, bands from Hermosa View and Hermosa Valley Schools, hot cocoa sales from the Hermosa Beach Woman’s Club and an appearance from Santa.
+The lighting of the Hermosa Beach Holiday Tree features holiday carolers, bands from local schools, hot cocoa and an appearance from Santa.
 It’s Christmas by the beach.

 Christmas Tree Lane

 Every Christmas season for more than 90 years, the majestic deodars (that’s fancy evergreen trees, to us) on the “Mile of Christmas Trees” are strung with over 10,000 lights.
 It is the oldest large-scale Christmas lighting spectacle in the United States.
 Drive or stroll along the street and drink in the sights – just don’t forget the winter coats and thermos of hot chocolate – it gets cold!
-The tree lighting ceremony is on December 14th, but the lights go on nightly through the new year.
+The tree lighting ceremony is on December 13, but the lights go on nightly through the New Year.

-A whole month of festivities start tonight with the Mayor’s Tree lighting and Santa’s Downtown Wonderland.
-After Santa arrives and lights the tree, merrymakers will parade to San Fernando Boulevard for Santa’s Downtown Wonderland under magical snowfall lights.
-From Magnolia Boulevard to Olive Avenue, there will be scores of children’s characters, giant Macys-style balloons, vintage cars, strolling carolers, a community stage, face painting, fun holiday crafts, free treats and more.
+The season’s festivities kick off tonight when Santa arrives and the tree is lit.
+Merrymakers parade to San Fernando Boulevard for Santa’s Downtown Wonderland under magical snowfall lights.
+From Magnolia Boulevard to Olive Avenue, there will be plenty of fun for kids to take part in.

 Tree Lighting Ceremony in Beverly Hills